thetensor-space/TameGenus/README.md

 ## Our Team

-We invite you explore the repo and join our team.
-We welcome and encourage any contributions to the repo.
-If you need help getting started, please feel free to @-mention any of the contributors below or you can read the repo's "Projects" tab.
+We invite you explore the repository and join our team.
+We welcome and encourage any contributions to the repository.
+If you need help getting started, please feel free to @-mention any of the contributors below or you can read the repository's [Projects](https://github.com/thetensor-space/TameGenus/projects) tab.

 |                                                                              | Name                | Username                         |
 -------------------------------------------------------------------------------|---------------------|----------------------------------|